pizzadudez/MoodMusic/backend/docs/design.md

 - What determines if a song is new and requires attention?
 - How do I handle songs with multiple artists?
+- add using the same post request (make sure to specify what type of label it is)

 ## Steps: